stevekinney/your-first-lines-of-js/README.md

 ```

 <p class="your-turn">
-  **Your Turn!** Can you have it move to the right as well then reset `x` every time it hits the right edge of the canvas?
+  **Your Turn!** Can you have the block move to the right as well, then reset `x` every time it hits the right edge of the canvas?
 </p>

-Now, it will continue falling forever.
+Now it will continue falling forever.
 But, let's kick it up a notch, shall we?

 - Set a variable called `direction` to 1.
-- If it has hit the bottom of the canvas, then mulitply `direction` by `-1`.
+- If it has hit the bottom of the canvas, then multiply `direction` by `-1`.
 This will effectively switch the direction that it's moving in.
-- If it has hit the top of the canvas, then also multply `direction` by `-1`.
+- If it has hit the top of the canvas, then also multiply `direction` by `-1`.
 - Otherwise, add `direction` to `y`.

 We'll handle our conditionals in the opposite order and flip the conditions around a bit.
 First, we'll look to see if it's hitting either edge.
 We can use `if` and a third conditional keyword, `else if`, to check to see if it's hitting the edges.
 If it is, we'll turn it around.
 If it's not, then when move it along in the direction it was going.